Anugrah Narayan Sinha: Exemplary government

-The first Bihar Government, both in 1937 and 1946, was characterized by the values of the Mahatma Gandhi.
+The first Bihar Government, both in 1937 and 1946, was characterised by the values of the Mahatma Gandhi.
 Its two eminent leaders Shri Krishna Sinha and Anugrah Babu were nationalists of unimpeachable integrity and great public spirit.
 They ran an exemplary government in Bihar.
 Almost all the development projects needed for the state of Bihar were done by the leadership pair of Shri Krishna Sinha and Anugrah Narayan Sinha.
 It included several river valley projects right from Koshi, Aghaur and Sakri to other such river projects.
 The first five-year plan period was given to the development in rural development works mainly in the agricultural sector.
 In fact, Bihar became the top state in the country's first five-year plan and it was announced by Sinha in the assembly.
 The then Prime Minister of India Jawaharlal Nehru sent Paul H. Appleby to assess the administration in states and in his famous report, he described Bihar as the best governed state in India mostly due to the excellent leadership of Shri Krishna Sinha and Anugrah Narayan Sinha.

-Since the second five-year plan period, Sinha spearheaded the process of rapid industrialization of Bihar and bought several industries for the all round development of the state.
+Since the second five-year plan period, Sinha spearheaded the process of rapid industrialisation of Bihar and bought several industries for the all round development of the state.
 He served India's international interests.
 He successfully led the Indian Food and Agriculture delegation to Nepal and also the Indian delegation to the International Labour Organization (ILO) in Canada and Switzerland.

-He also actively led a number of Government and voluntary organizations in India and abroad.
+He also actively led a number of Government and voluntary organisations in India and abroad.